PoojaS0305/EV_Sales_mini_project/README.md

 - 👋 Hi, I’m @PoojaS0305
 - 👀 I’m interested in gaining computer programming knowledge
-- 🌱 I’m currently learning c language
+- 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on small projects
 - 📫 How to reach me by email